seveibar/wasm-postgres/README.md

 > TODO why not just shove all this into a Dockerfile

-You'll need a bunch of things this is what I installed on Arch Linux via `yay`:
+You'll need a bunch of things, this is what I installed on Arch Linux via `yay`:

 ```
 wasi-sdk-bin